concord-consortium/drawing-tool/README.md

     * Open [http://localhost:8080/examples/](http://localhost:3333/examples/).
     * Code!!
     * Before you commit, run `webpack` to update `dist` directory and add it to git index.

-### Deploying to Github Pages

-Use `push-gh-pages.sh` script.
-It (re)generates `dist` dir using `webpack`, updates `gh-pages` branch and pushes changes to Github.

-Note that you may deploy uncommitted changes, as this script uses current working directory state.

 ### Undo / redo feature